- 5000 Nature Trail Rd SE, Huntsville, AL 35803

 Craving the outdoors?
 Need a little exercise?
 I’ve got just the place for you!

-Madison County Nature Trail is one of our local treasures.
+The Madison County Nature Trail is one of our local treasures – it’s also called Green Mountain Nature Trail.
 This hiking trail offers everything a family with kids might be looking for in a beginner level hike.
 Let me caveat this, my family likes to brave it and we consider ourselves pretty experienced, so take note before you head out:

 - I always endorse pants, good hiking shoes, plenty of water, a small first aid kit, a charged cell phone, and any other items your family may need.

 - Be weather aware!
 It’s crazy hot outside so make sure you stay hydrated and try to complete hikes at non-peak heat times (typically morning and early evening).

 - Stay on marked trails (unless you REALLY know what you are doing).

 - Be realistic about your kids abilities when hiking.
 Start small!

 - Don’t hike alone.
 Ever.